EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Introduction

-With the end-to-end omni-modal architecture of \textbf{\names}, we empirically demonstrate that publicly available bi-modal image-text and speech-text data are sufficient for omni-modal alignment, utilizing the text modality as a bridge.
-This eliminates the need for omni-modal data (\ie, image-text-speech), which is usually scarce.
-Surprisingly, we find that omni-modal alignment can further improve both vision-language and speech capabilities through joint optimization, even when compared with their bi-modal aligned counterparts.
-Finally, only a small amount of mixed-modality samples are required to teach the model to respond in the desired format.
-For the first time, \textbf{\names} achieves state-of-the-art performance on both vision-language and speech benchmarks (see Table~\ref{tab:compare} for comparisons).
+With \textbf{\names}'s end-to-end omni-modal framework, we empirically demonstrate publicly available bi-modal image-text and speech-text data are sufficient for the omni-modal alignment with the text modality as a bridge, eliminating the need for omni-modal data (\ie, image-text-speech), which is usually scarce.
+Surprisingly, we find that the omni-modal alignment can further improve both the vision-language and speech capabilities via joint optimization, even when compared with their bi-modal aligned counterparts.
+Ultimately, only a small amount of omni-modality samples are required to teach the model to respond in the desired format.
+For the first time, \textbf{\names} obtains state-of-the-art results on both vision-language and speech benchmarks (see Table~\ref{tab:main_table}).
 The main contributions of this work contain three parts:

 \begin{enumerate} \item We propose \textbf{\names}, a novel end-to-end omni-modal LLM that can see, hear and speak.
-We use a continuous vision encoder and a semantic-acoustic disentangled speech tokenizer for seamless omni-modal alignment and diverse speech style controllability. \item We introduce an efficient text-centric omni-modal alignment which can further improve the vision-language and speech capabilities, even compared with the corresponding bi-modal aligned counterparts (\ie, image-text only and speech-text only alignment). \item For the first time, our \textbf{\names} achieve state-of-the-art comparable performance on both the vision-language and speech benchmarks simultaneously, while supporting flexible spoken dialogues with vivid emotions. \end{enumerate}
+A continuous vision encoder with a semantic-acoustic disentangled speech tokenizer is adopted for seamless omni-modal alignment and diverse speech style controllability. \item We introduce an efficient text-centric omni-modal alignment which can further enhance the vision-language and speech abilities, surpassing their bi-modal aligned counterparts (\ie, image-text only and speech-text only). \item For the first time, \textbf{\names} obtains state-of-the-art comparable results on both the vision-language and speech benchmarks simultaneously and further supports flexible spoken dialogues with vivid emotions. \end{enumerate}